hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 };
 ```

-While you've learned enough to understand most of that code, it's not really important to wrap your head around it.
-What's important to recognize is that `bind`'s context is the original function, and it returns a new function that calls the original function with the context supplied to bind as its first argument.
+`bind`'s context is the original function, and it returns a new function that calls the original function with the context supplied to `bind` as its first argument.
 This code also shows why *the binding makes permanent changes* -- no matter what you do to the returned function, you can't change the value of `context`.

 A trap that students often fall into is the thinking that `bind` permanently alters the original function.
 It's important to remember that `bind` *returns a new function*, and that new function is permanently context-bound to the object provided as the first argument to `bind`.
 The original function isn't changed and doesn't have its context changed.

-It's also important to understand that bind does not contradict our repeated statement that context is determined entirely based on how you call a function or method, not where you call it or how you define it.
+It's also important to understand that `bind` does not contradict our repeated statement that context is determined entirely based on how you call a function or method, not where you call it or how you define it.
 Technically, `bind` defines a new function.
 However, when we call that function, its implementation -- as shown above -- calls the original function using `apply`.
 Thus, it's still the "how" of the call that determines the context, not the definition or location.

 Let's close this assignment with a final example: